tjdoomer/Zero_extension/README.md

  - 16gb ram - DeepSeek-R1-Distill-Llama-8B
  - 32gb ram - DeepSeek-R1-Distill-Qwen-14B

-## Known Issues

-Initial tests with DeepSeek have resulted in some halucinations if instructions are not clear.

 ## Release Notes

 Users appreciate release notes as you update your extension.